Ohio provides financial aid and other resources for students who are active servic emembers, veterans, and sometimes their family members as well.

 Student Loan Repayment Plan - This enlistment incentive can be used to pay off up to $50,000 in existing student debt.
 Applicants must score 50 or better on the Armed Forces Qualification Test (AFQT) which is part of the Armed Services Vocational Aptitude Battery (ASVAB) to qualify.
 Be sure to inquire with your recruiting office for more information.

 Educator License Fees Eliminated – The Ohio Department of Education is eliminating fees for educator license to recognize the contributions of military families.

 College Credit for Military Training and Experience - Before taking college courses, be sure to take the College Level Examination Program (CLEP) exams.
-The University System of Ohio is committed to the acceptance and awarding of college credit for CLEP and for training or experience in the United States Armed Forces or National Guard.
+Ohio's Public Institutions are committed to the acceptance and awarding of college credit for CLEP and for training or experience in the United States Armed Forces or National Guard.